- Are you interested in improving health and health awareness?

 The course format is built on lectures and seminars.
 Active participation in class discussion, project productions and seminars is required.

-Face-to-face learningPrerequisitesAttendance required in classCourse taught first half of the semesterMVS210FEthics and SocietyMandatory (required) course5A mandatory (required) course for the programme5 ECTS, creditsCourse DescriptionIn this course we will analyse particular ethical dilemmas related to e.g. education, environment and/or welfare issues.
-We will emphasize what characterizes ethical dilemmas and discuss how they can be met.
-To do this we will focus on chosen examples from public debate in Iceland were the core of the conflict will be defined and underlying values will be drawn out.
+Face-to-face learningPrerequisitesAttendance required in classCourse taught first half of the semesterMVS210FEthics and SocietyMandatory (required) course5A mandatory (required) course for the programme5 ECTS, creditsCourse DescriptionIn this course we will analyse particular philosophical and ethical dilemmas related to e.g. education, environment, welfare and spiritual healt.
+We will emphasize what characterizes philosophical/ethical dilemmas and discuss how they can be met.
+To do this we will focus on chosen examples from public debate in Iceland and else where were the core of the conflict will be defined and underlying values will be drawn out.

 The main emphasis is on obtaining the skills necessary for working in HP sports, development of important skills, effective coaching, talent identification, training periodisation and recovery, monitoring training load, statistics, data collection, analysis, presenting reports to different populations (athletes, parents, coaches, medical staff), public speaking.